Fitness centre manager

 - prioritise target activities and user groups, especially in local authority centres

-- recruit, upskill and supervise staff, including managing staff rotas
+- recruit, upskill, motivate, and supervise staff, including managing staff rotas

-- carry out health and safety checks on the equipment and site
+- carry out health and safety checks on all equipment and site itself

-- ensure own and staff members' first aid training is up to date
+- ensure your own and any staff members' first aid training is up to date

-- deliver some fitness training or coaching in sports activities - subject to having the necessary fitness instructing/sports coaching qualifications
+- deliver fitness training or coaching in sports activities, which will depend on you having the necessary fitness instructing/sports coaching qualifications

 - prepare and check budgets and generate income